KonnorRogers/personal-site/src/_posts/2024-07-24-running-lit-ssr-in-web-awesome.md

 - `Uncaught (in promise) Error: unexpected longer than expected iterable`
 - `Error: Hydration value mismatch: Unexpected TemplateResult rendered to part`

-So what caused this errors?
+So what caused these errors?

 Lets look at the code that caused: `Uncaught (in promise) Error: unexpected longer than expected iterable`